FAIR Textile Odor and Storage-History Triage

 • If residue transfers to gloves, tissue, or support materials during ordinary photography, stop and document that transfer rather than brushing or wiping it away.

-• Treat smoke smell, musty odor, deodorizing powder, and unknown deposits as evidence to photograph, not as cleanup chores to finish before FAIR sees the file.
+• Treat smoke smell, musty odor, deodorizing powder, and unknown deposits as evidence, not cleanup chores.

 How FAIR separates old odor-remediation history from current conservation risk

-• Old odor-remediation history usually means the owner reports past smoke exposure, musty storage, ozone treatment, airing out, or deodorizing sprays, while the textile currently handles normally and shows no fresh residue transfer, no cool dampness, no tacky surface, and no active-looking contamination.
+• Old odor-remediation history usually means past smoke exposure, musty storage, ozone, airing, or sprays, while the textile currently handles normally and shows no fresh residue transfer, dampness, tackiness, or active-looking contamination.

 • Current conservation risk is more likely when odor is still strong or reactive, residue transfers during ordinary support or photography, the textile feels tacky or brittle, dampness overlaps with the storage story, or attached debris and staining suggest the problem is not only historical.